Governance

 - Public invariant test vectors

-- Reference Frame canonicalization tests
+- Reference bounds and context canonicalization tests

 - Attestation validation test cases